 The grade inquiry process is used to obtain the GPA information (semester/cumulative) for an active member.
-The Office of Greek Life will produce semester grade reports following each semester using the active roster for each chapter as long as the following process is completed before the last Wednesday of the semester.
-If your chapter needs to officially add a member, please see the Greek Membership and Anti-Hazing Compliance Form as well.
+The Office of Institutional Research will produce semester grade reports following each semester using the active roster for each chapter as long as the following process is completed before the last Wednesday of the semester.